Young survivor of Texas school massacre tells U.S. Congress of day's horror

 By Richard Cowan

-Miah Cerrillo and the parents of multiple young Americans killed and wounded in recent mass shootings testified on Wednesday before a congressional panel as lawmakers work to find a compromise gun safety bill.
+Miah Cerrillo, 11, and the parents of multiple young Americans killed and wounded in a spate of recent mass shootings testified on Wednesday before a congressional panel as a bipartisan group of senators negotiates to see if there is any compromise on gun safety that Democrats and Republicans can agree to.

-"He told my teacher 'goodnight' and shot her in the head," Cerrillo said in a pre-taped interview played for the committee.
+"He told my teacher 'goodnight' and shot her in the head," Cerrillo said in a pre-taped interview played for the House of Representatives Oversight and Reform Committee.

 "And then he shot some of my classmates and the white board," she said, adding: "He shot my friend that was next to me ... and I thought he was going to come back to the room.
 I got the blood and put it all on me."